About the project

 Community River Place (Ngatji Hole)

-The site will provide an important recreational area for the local community, where they can gather to share stories, fish and swim.
+The need for a Community River Place was raised during our discussions with the Wilcannia community.
+The site will provide an important recreational area for locals, a place where the community can gather to share stories, fish and swim.

-The purpose of these sessions is to discuss the concept design for the site and to get community feedback.
-This feedback will provide vital inputs for the final design.
+The aim of the workshop was to get community feedback on the concept design, which will provide vital inputs for the final design.

 Community consultation